-As the century turned and the British public learned how to holiday in their millions, the seaside postcard grew in popularity.
+As the twentieth century turned and the British public learned how to holiday in their millions, the seaside postcard grew in popularity.
 It became a tradition to send scenic views back to friends and family at home.

 Saucy Seaside Postcards

 The saucy seaside postcard came along in the 1930’s and quickly became everyone’s favourite message.
-At the height of their popularity they were selling at a rate of 16 million odd a year.
+At the height of their popularity they were selling at a rate of 16 odd million a year.